Skip to content

 Patients today have access to oral chemotherapies and more targeted, “precision” immunotherapies, for example, thanks to the volunteerism of previous clinical trial participants.

 In the same way, today’s clinical trial participants have an opportunity to help forge the future of cancer care.
-“Clinical trials have provided many answers, but there are still so many more questions to explore,” Schnatterly explains.
+“Clinical trials have provided many answers, but there are still so many more questions to explore,” Michels explains.
 “We’ve got a lot more to learn about what is possible.”

 Eligibility for Clinical Trials